Flavours of Australia on The Ghan

 “The main thing is that it’s great for our staff.
 We’ve got 500 people working for the company, and while we can’t bring all of them back just yet, those who we can are the cream of the crop.
 We have a very passionate group of people working for us.
 The staff are also a huge part of the experience for our guests.”

-With overseas travel definitely off the cards for the immediately foreseeable future, it’s expected that more Australians will be looking for opportunities to start exploring their own country.
-And for those seeking a memorable (and delicious) way to experience some of the most extraordinary parts of Australia, The Ghan is just the ticket.
+As overseas travel is unlikely for the immediate future, more Australians will look for opportunities to explore their own country.
+For those seeking a memorable (and delicious) way to experience the most extraordinary parts of Australia, The Ghan is just the ticket.

 For information and bookings on The Ghan, head to journeybeyondrail.com.au